-Digg Inc., a seven-year-old social- media company that struggled to compete with Facebook Inc. (FB) and Twitter Inc., will be acquired by Betaworks, a New York technology-investment company.
+Digg Inc., a seven-year-old social- media company that struggled to compete with Facebook Inc. (FB:US) and Twitter Inc., will be acquired by Betaworks, a New York technology-investment company.

 Digg will merge with News.me, a startup funded by Betaworks that makes applications for the iPhone and iPad, Chief Executive Officer Matt Williams said today in a blog posting.
 Williams plans to leave the company to become an entrepreneur in residence at venture firm Andreessen Horowitz after the transaction is complete.

 The startup raised about $40 million in venture funding from investors such as Greylock Partners and Highland Capital Partners.
 Marc Andreessen, a founder of Andreessen Horowitz, also invested.
 While Digg helped pioneer features that let Internet users share news stories with friends, the backers never saw a payoff.
 Betaworks is acquiring Digg’s assets for $500,000, according to the Wall Street Journal.

 Williams, who became CEO in 2010, cut the workforce by 37 percent that year in a bid to make the San Francisco-based company profitable by 2011.
 Digg also revamped its site to add more social and personalization features.
 Still, it failed to keep up with the popularity of Facebook and Twitter.